NumanKartall/allthejavamyprojets/README.md

-# all the java my mini projects
+# all the java my mini exercise / projects